-Abstracts for Principles & Practice, Thoughts & Opinions, Case Reports, and Clinical Issues Articles.
+Abstracts for Principles & Practice, Thoughts & Opinions, Case Reports, and Clinical Issues Articles (that are not research reports).
 Enclose an abstract of no more than 75 words (in paragraph form).

 The abstract should be factual, not descriptive, giving the main points of the paper.
 Instead of saying what will be described, describe it.